PoCInnovation/PoCtf/Challenges/ReversePolymorph/README.md

 ### Subject - for students

-Polymorphic based on sections.
+Polymorphism based on sections.

-Find the Unix segment's encryption key.
+Find the encryption key in the ELF sections.

 Flag format: `PoC{key}`